 ‘Not this time.
 Follow me.’

-She led Harry out of her room, taking his hand and pausing only to disillusion themselves, then down the corridor in the direction of Gabrielle’s favourite spot.
+She led Harry out of her room, taking his hand and pausing only to disillusion themselves, then down the corridor in the direction of Gabby’s favourite spot.

 ‘I prefer Hogwarts,’ Harry whispered.
 ‘Beauxbatons is beautiful, but it doesn’t quite seem as magical.’